Contact The Farm

-Business owners who have commissioned the construction of a new building for their operations in Illinois or Missouri can run into difficulties when the project isn’t finished on time.
+Business owners who have commissioned the construction of a new building for their operations in Illinois or Missouri can run into difficulties when the project isn’t finished by its completion date.
 If you have experienced a significant delay, you may wonder whether you can sue the construction company for operational damages.
 The answer is maybe.

 The construction contract may limit your options